 This benchmark measured how much time was required to download a sample set of binary files of various sizes and types over a 100MB/s network connection.
-The files were hosted on a server machine running Windows Server 2008 and IIS 7.
+The files were hosted on a server machine running Windows Server 2012.
 CommandTimer.exe was used in conjunction with GNU Wget (version 1.10.1) to time and conduct the download test.

-The complete sample set of files was made up of 553,638,694 bytes over 484 files and two file type categories: media files [74% of total] and documents [26% of total].
+The complete sample set of files was made up of 527.99 MB over 484 files and two file type categories: media files [74% of total] and documents [26% of total].
 The breakdown of the file types, file numbers and total sizes of the files in the sample set is shown in the following table: